 To get more clicks from the search results, you want to optimize what your site will look like when shown in the search results.
 A single result in a set of search results is called a snippet.
 The Yoast SEO plugin has a snippet preview, a simulation of what your post will look like in those results.
 This post explains how to use that snippet preview to get more clicks!
 It also describes why the snippet might not always match what you see in the search results.

 What determines the look of a snippet in the search results?

 The above snippet preview lacks a few things.
 For instance, it lacks bolding of a keyword.
 If you search for a specific word, Google will bold that keyword in the text and URL of the snippets it shows.
 But it actually goes one step further.
 Once it has determined which pages will rank for your search, it tries to find a bit of the page that has that word in it.
 If your meta description (if you have one) doesn’t contain the keyword that was searched for, it’ll grab a “random” snippet of the page that contains that keyword.

 This is one of the reasons why it helps tremendously if you know what the most searched for keyword for a page is going to be, so you can optimize the snippet for it.
-Let’s slightly change the look of the above snippet preview: if you set the focus keyword of your post, that word will be automatically bolded:
+If you set the focus keyword of your post, that word will be automatically bolded:

 As you can see, the plugin “adapts” by bolding the focus keyword in the URL and description, just like Google would.
 Incidentally, Google has now stopped displaying keywords in page titles in bold.
 Google also shows a favicon next to the URL.